evehmcq/blog/docs/about.markdown

 permalink: /about/
 ---

-It's a holiday in Scotland.
+High-flying city type from Scotland.